 Researchers at University of Rochester Medical Center (URMC) point to a key system by which the brain removes waste as a potentially powerful tool to treat neurological disorders like Alzheimer’s disease.
 In fact, scientists believe that some of these conditions may arise when the system is not doing its job properly.

-“Essentially all neurodegenerative diseases are associated with the accumulation of cellular waste products,” said Maiken Nedergaard, M.D., D.M.Sc., co-director of the URMC Center for Translational Neuromedicine and author of the article.
+“Essentially all neurodegenerative diseases are associated with the accumulation of cellular waste products,” said Maiken Nedergaard, (see video below) M.D., D.M.Sc., co-director of the URMC Center for Translational Neuromedicine and author of the article.
 “Understanding and ultimately discovering how to modulate the brain’s system for removing toxic waste could point to new ways to treat these diseases.”

 The research was published in a perspective piece in the journal, “Science“.